aidos-dev/words_counter/README.md

 go run cmd/main.go <fileName>.txt
 ```

-The "<fileName>" should be replaced with the actual name of the file that you want to analyse.
+The <fileName> should be replaced with the actual name of the file that you want to analyse.

 Example: